-(ii) the Upwards Out of Merit Generation for the Balancing Facility less ConG1.
+(ii) the Upwards Out of Merit Generation for the Balancing Facility less ConQ1.

-The IMO must repeat the processes set out in paragraphs (a) to (c) above to identify, from the next highest priced Bid or Offer, N+1, any ConGN+1 and ConPN+1.
+The IMO must repeat the processes set out in paragraphs (a) to (c) above to identify, from the next highest priced Bid or Offer, N+1, any ConQN+1 and ConPN+1.

 The Non Qualifying Constrained On Generation for the Balancing Facility equals the sum of any sent out energy (in MWh) from a Network Control Service Contract dispatched on by System Management and any Upwards LFAS Enablement, expressed as sent out MWh, which the Balancing Facility was instructed to provide by System Management;